gallenc/solent2Public/workup/session7/animal-dao-examples/README.md

 dao-springdata-jpa
 ```

+dao-simple doesn't persist any data but simply keeps the objects in memory.

+dao-json persists the animals as json files using the Jackson library

+dao-jaxb persists the animals as XML files using the jaxb library

+dao-jdbc saves the animal objects in a database but all of he mapping of objects to tables in the database is manual

+dao-jpa uses the java persistance architecture (JPA) standard to map objects to database tables.

 Eclipselink is the JPA provider and Derby is used as the embedded database.

 dao-springdata-jpa introduces SpringData as a framework on top of JPA which greatly simplifies database interactions.